 - Don’t let your insurer talk their way out of their legal obligations.
 They are under contract to provide you with the services they promised in your contract.
 Insist that they give you what you’ve paid for.

 - Don’t accept a check labeled as “Final Payment”, unless you are prepared to do so and have spoken to your attorney first.

 After a serious accident, while you are dealing with injuries, medical bills, car repairs, and insurance companies, it’s important to have someone working on your side.
 Speaking with an experienced Louisiana personal injury attorney after an accident can help you understand your legal rights and options, and if necessary, help you file a personal injury lawsuit to help you recover compensation for your losses.

 Louisiana personal injury attorney who can explain your legal rights and help you file a personal injury claim.
-Contact a Baton Rouge personal injury lawyer today at the Law Offices of J. Price McNamara – 866-248-0580.
+Contact a Baton Rouge personal injury lawyer today at J. Price McNamara ERISA Insurance Claim Attorney – 866-248-0580.